sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 #### A long history

-In 2024, X and Y won the Nobel Prize in Physics for neural networks. news that was met with varying emotions: celebration, confusion and skepticism across the scientific communities with an on artificial intelligence.
+In 2024, X and Y won the Nobel Prize in Physics for neural networks. news that was met with varying emotions: celebration, confusion and skepticism across the scientific communities with an interest in artificial intelligence.

+- <d-cite key="mei2018mean"></d-cite>

-#### Our focus: Narrow neural networks
+#### Our focus: Narrow neural networks in the teacher-student setting

+- teacher-student intro <d-cite key="gardner1989three"></d-cite>
+- overview <d-cite key="cui2024highdimensional"></d-cite>
+- analytical results <d-cite key="saad1995online"></d-cite> <d-cite key="riegler1995online"></d-cite>

 temporally describe the history: S&S, Goldt, etc. including HMM Highlight Solla and Goldt paper, and a lot form Lenka's lab, (Hugo Cui), Cengiz lab (Blake's work).
 Teacher student is a framework that people use to derive analytical results for neural network dynamics, we are focusing in one of them (Solla and Goldt's work).

+- describe the (dis)advantages of this approach to other DL theory approaches:
+  - assumptions on data distribution
+  - asymptotic in the input data dimension

-#### Modern applications
+#### Modern applications of teacher-student

 Andrew, Lenka, Cenghiz, that meta-learning paper Features are fate?